Welcome to CORESZON

 Resilience training for individuals and communities – friends, families, teams and organizations.

 If you or someone you know is struggling, please remember that asking for help is a sign of strength!
 Even though it can be difficult, just telling someone that you are having a hard time can already make a difference.
-And asking someone how they’re really doing can be just what they need.
+And asking someone how they’re really doing and letting them know that they matter can be just what they need.

 WE'RE IN THIS TOGETHER